Mspawan/BookStore_FullStack_fork/README.md

 * **Book's reviews and ratings** - functionality that allows users to leave a review for any book.
 User is encouraged to **rate the book and leave a comment**.
 A review can be created without the comment text while rating is required.
-  * **Book's rating** will be fetched as an average among all book's reviews and shown on book's specific page
+  * **Book's rating** will be fetched as an average among all book's reviews and shown on book's specific page.
-  * **Latest reviews** are shown on the bottom of book's specific page as well
+  * **Latest reviews** are shown on the bottom of book's specific page as well.
-  * **All book's reviews** are available for the user on a separate page that can be accessed from book's specific page
+  * **All book's reviews** are available for the user on a separate page that can be accessed from book's specific page.

 * **Discussions service** - allows users to open private discussions with administration.